-fbdump [options] file

-options Zero or more of the options described in table Table 16. file The feedback file name.
-This file has a .fb extension.
+fbdump [0 ptions] file options Zero or more of the options described in Table 9-1. file The feedback file name.
+This file has a .cfb extension.

-Table 16.
-Options for fbdump
+Table 9-1 Options for fbdump

 Option Prints -all Feedback using all options.
-This is the default. -ascii Feedback in the same style as an earlier version of the feedback dump program.

-Option Prints -bb Feedback per the basic block table, as described in the cmplrs/fb.h file.
+This is the default.
+This option cannot be specified with any other option. -ascii Feedback in the same style as an earlier version of the feedback dump program. -bb Feedback per the basic block table, as described in the cmplrs/ fb.h file.
 If -verbose is specified, all basic blocks are printed, even those with zero execution counts.
-If -verbose is not specified, fbdump prints only the basic blocks that have nonzero execution counts. -call Feedback call table as described in the cmplrs/fb.h file.
+If -verbose is not specified, fbdump prints only the basic blocks that have nonzero execution counts.

+Option Prints -call Feedback call table as described in the cmplrs/fb.h file.
 If -verbose is specified, all the points of call are printed, even if they have not been called.
 If -verbose is not specified, fbdump prints only the relevant information on the calls. -header Feedback file header as described in the cmplrs/fb.h file. -proc Feedback procedure table as described in the cmplrs/fb.h file.
 If -verbose is specified, all procedures will be printed, even if they are not invoked.
 If -verbose is not specified, fbdump prints only the relevant information on the procedures that have been invoked. -sections Feedback file section headers table as described in the cmplrs/fb.h file. -str Feedback string table. -verbose All the information in verbose mode, including a table with all zero entries.

-9.6 Converting an MPI Experiment File to Vampir Format
+Converting an MPI Experiment File to Vampir Format